 When you need to meet delivery deadlines, and so make quick fixes to your code that make it harder to maintain, this results in additional time, effort and cost down the road.
-This is called Technical Debt.
+This is called Technical Debt in app redevelopment.

 This is a widespread problem that affects businesses of all kinds – in fact, the IDC estimates that through the next year, 90% of organizations will need to remediate technical debt incurred around the design, quality, and security of applications they rapidly developed during the pandemic.